Los Angeles native Eric Carr didn’t have the easiest childhood.

 Eric decided he would just continue limiting how hard Sascha played and they’d make do with the dog shoes he’d gotten for her.

 Still, it pained him that Sascha- who was just 4 years old and super athletic- couldn’t run the way she used to.

-He came across a video on YouTube featuring Derrick Campana, CO, and his work with Animal Ortho Care.
-Because of his previous experience working with an animal orthotist, Eric was wary about reaching out to Derrick, but eventually last August, he sent him a note asking if he might be able to help Sascha.
+He came across a video on YouTube featuring Animal Ortho Care.
+Because of his previous experience working with an animal orthotist, Eric was wary about reaching out to AOC, but eventually last August, he sent him a note asking if he might be able to help Sascha.

-Derrick asked for pictures of Sascha’s foot and told Eric he thought they could collaborate on a device that would suit her needs.
+AOC asked for pictures of Sascha’s foot and told Eric he thought they could collaborate on a device that would suit her needs.
 Still, Eric stalled.
 For months, he peppered Animal Ortho Care with questions about their products and the process for fabricating them.
-Office manager Jenn Reitz and Derrick talked him through the process, always happy to clarify anything he asked.
+Office manager Jenn Reitz talked him through the process, always happy to clarify anything he asked.

 Eric has since ordered a second brace to keep as a backup.

 Again, Eric fit it on Sascha.
 The device fit perfectly.
 The dog took off running only hesitating a little.
 The second time he put it on her, she ran even more.

 The entire Brady Bunch has benefitted from the devices, he said.
 Before, he’d take the dogs out to play but would have to bring them back inside after a half hour or so, fearful that Sascha would hurt herself.
 Now she can run an hour and a half and still be ready for more.

 “This brace has changed her life,” Eric says.
 “She hasn’t run like this since before the injury.”